yuqingliu11/Home-Value/README.md

     │         │       │
     │         │       ├── unittest.py            <- Unit test script for functions in prediction.py
     │         │
     │         ├── static            <- Data, images and style files for front end.
     │         │
     │         ├── templates         <- Html files for user interface.
+    │         │
+    │         ├── db_initialization.py   <- Connect to RDS.
+    │         │
+    │         ├── requirements.txt  <- The requirements file with python package names to reproduce environment.

 Other